 Science in School aims to promote inspiring science teaching by encouraging communication between teachers, scientists, and everyone else involved in European science education.

 The journal addresses science teaching both across Europe and across disciplines: highlighting the best in teaching and cutting-edge research.
-It covers not only biology, physics and chemistry, but also earth sciences, engineering and medicine, focusing on interdisciplinary work.
+It covers not only biology, physics and chemistry, but also earth sciences, engineering and health, focusing on interdisciplinary work.

 The contents include teaching materials and projects in science education, up-to-date information on cutting-edge science, interviews with inspiring scientists and teachers, reviews of books and other resources, and many other useful resources for science teachers.
 Online articles are published in many European languages, but the print version is only in English.